svmiller/svmiller.github.io/_posts/2019-10-18-create-extend-strategic-rivalry-data-r.md

 `region` is where Thompson and Dreyer code the rivalry as occurring.
 These regions that Thompson and Dreyer describe are multiple and mostly consistent across time and space, but users interested in regional rivalries may want to explore these locations and standardize them further.
 For example, the "Germany-United States 2" rivalry (1933-1945) and "Russia-United States 2" (2007-present) rivalries are both in "Multiple" regions despite some different focal points between the two whereas the "Russia-United States 1" (1945-1989) rivalry is in the "Global" region.
 Of note: European great power rivalries have their own region ("European GPs").

 Finally, `type1`, `type2`, and `type3` variables describe the nature of the rivalry and what it concerned, in order of importance.
 Not every rivalry has a second or third dimension, but every rivalry must have a primary dimension coded in the `type1` variable.
 There are four categories of rivalry in the Thompson and Dreyer (2012) data.
 "Spatial" rivalries are contested over the control of territory, broadly defined.
 The Armenia-Azerbaijan rivalry (1991-present) is a good example of an exclusively spatial rivalry since most of the relationship concerns Nagorno-Karabakh.
-"Positional" rivalries are competitions for relative shares of influence in a region.
+"Posiitonal" rivalries are competitions for relative shares of influence in a region.
 The Iran-Israel rivalry (1979-present) is a good example of an exclusively positional rivalry since the concern largely hinges on Israel's misgivings about Iran's aspirations in the region after the overthrow of the Shah in 1979.
 "Ideological" rivalries are relationships where two sides contest virtues of competing economic/political systems.
 The "Costa Rica-Nicaragua 2" (1948-1990) rivalry is the only exclusively ideological rivalry in the data.
 Therein, democratic Costa Rica and Marxist Nicaragua actively advocated regime change for the other side.
 "Interventionary" rivalries are new types of rivalries that Thompson and Dreyer introduce to this project.
 These are relationships in which states intrude into the internal affairs of other states for sake of leverage in the other state's decision-making.
 They are often done without clear spatial, positional, or even ideological reasons.
 The concept borrows from [Cliffe's (1999) discussion of "mutual intervention"](https://www.jstor.org/stable/3993184?seq=1#metadata_info_tab_contents) in the Horn of Africa and it should be no surprise that all interventionary rivalries in the data are located in Central Africa or East Africa.

 Many rivalries have a second dimension but very few have three dimensions.
 The West Germany-East Germany rivalry (1949-1973) is an accessible three-dimensional rivalry in this data.
 Therein, the rivalry was primarily ideological (`type1`), but had a secondary positional aspect (`type2`) and a minimal, but still important, spatial/territorial element (`type3`) on top of that.